on-api/on-api/2.4.0/spec/accesses.md

 ### coNetworkAgreement

 Specifies whether the end customer is required to have a separate contract with the CO for services to be allowed on the access.
-The attribute is mandatory but can be empty which should be intepreted as NOT_REQUIRED.
+The attribute is mandatory but can be empty which should be interpreted as NOT_REQUIRED.

  * Data format: One of REQUIRED_NOT_VALID, REQUIRED_VALID, NOT_REQUIRED or empty string ""
  * Mandatory